undergrad-partner-school

 Beyond academics, Hamilton College offers a vibrant campus life with a variety of extracurricular activities and experiences.
 The college is home to numerous student organizations, including clubs, sports teams, and community service groups.
 The campus features state-of-the-art facilities, including a modern library, performing arts center, athletic fields, and picturesque outdoor spaces.
 With a strong sense of community, Hamilton College fosters a supportive environment where students can grow intellectually, socially, and personally, making lifelong connections and memories.

-Hamilton College is a private four-year college located in Clinton, NY and set in a rural environment.
-This school uses a semester-based calendar.
-It has an acceptance rate of 11%.
-The freshman retention rate at Hamilton College is 95.6% and the six-year graduation rate is 91%.
+Located in Clinton, NY and set in a rural environment, Hamilton College is a private four-year college.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 13%.
+The freshman retention rate at Hamilton College is 94.81% and the six-year graduation rate is 91%.

 Quick Facts